Electromagnetic Brakes: Choosing the Right Solution

 EIDE offers two advanced models in this category:

-Spring-applied brakes (also known as failsafe brakes) engage when power is lost, making them crucial for safety applications.
+The spring-applied brakes (also known as failsafe brakes) engage when power is lost, making them crucial for safety applications.
 These brakes are perfect for emergency stops and holding positions under load.
-Key advantages include:

 - Failsafe Operation: Automatically engages during power failure.